MEET THE CHINCHILLA

 treat balls

-homemade toys
+puzzle toys

 Chewing

 Chinchillas are known to be prolific chewers.
 Because of this, many owners choose not to allow any plastic at all in their environment.
 This is the best way to protect your pets from ingesting pieces of plastic that can cause an obstruction and make them ill.
 There are glass water bottles, ceramic or glass dishes, solid metal or wooden wheels, and wooden hides available on the market.
+Only use anti-pill fleece for cage liners and hammocks, and check them regularly for wear and tear.

 FEEDING REQUIREMENTS